Esteban-7/movie_recommendation/readme.md

 ### Requirements:

-The installation of the following packages is required:
+The installation of the following packages is required (the detail of the requirements can be found in the requirements.txt file):
 - Beautiful Soup
 - Scrapy
 - Selenium